RPGroup-PBoC/RegSeq/README.md

 the package allows for the constant update of the package as it might be subject to changes as the project is being developed.

-The modules contained in the package include:
+The modules contained in the RegSeq package include:

 `module1.py` : explanation here.